Share on facebook

 Now imagine what would happen if you decreased the time it takes to get from start to finish for every sales opportunity over the course of a year by, say, 20%.
 How would that impact client satisfaction, your close rate, and ultimately your income?

 A good sales executive does exactly that.
 He or she compresses time.
 It’s not about eliminating steps or trying to take shortcuts.
 (In fact, a good salesperson will deftly add touches and events throughout the arc of the deal.)
 But it is about ways to make things happen more quickly, with less elapsed time.
 Simply put, your job is to compress that arc and shorten the time span between “Hello” and “Let’s get started.”
 Or otherwise, get more quickly to “No thank you.”
-(See page 145.)
+(See Killing Your Deal.)

 Despite the likely obviousness of this statement, it’s rarely followed with the zeal and attention it warrants.
 Contrary to what you may have been told, good things don’t come to those who wait.
 Time is your enemy.
 Time kills deals.
 Delay seldom works to a salesperson’s advantage.

 Finding Ways to Shorten the Sales Cycle